juxor/afaq/markdown/secI1.md

 increases efficiency so Rothbard's decision is a wrong one.
-It should also be noted that Rothbard's position (as is usually the case) is directly opposite that of Proudhon, who considered it _"inevitable"_ that in a free society _"the two functions of **wage-labourer** on the one hand, and of **proprietor- capitalist-contractor** on the other, become equal and inseparable in the person of every workingman"_.
-This was the _"first principle of the new economy, a principle full of hope and of consolation for the labourer without capital, but a principle full of terror for the parasite and for the tools of parasitism, who see reduced to naught their celebrated formula: **Capital, labour, talent**!"_ [**Proudhon's Solution of the Social Problem**, p.
-165 and
+It should also be noted that Rothbard's position (as is usually the case) is directly opposite that of Proudhon, who considered it _"inevitable"_ that in a free society _"the two functions of **Wage-Worker** on the one hand, and of **Proprietor- Capitalist-Entrepreneur** on the other, become equal and inseparable in the person of every worker"_.
+This was the _"first principle of the new economy, a principle full of hope and of consolation for the worker without capital, but a principle full of terror for the parasite and for the tools of parasitism, who see reduced to naught their celebrated formula: **Capital, labour, talent**!"_ [**Property is Theft!**, p.
+535 and p.
+289]
-p.
-85]

 And it does seem a strange co-incidence that someone born into a capitalist economy, ideologically supporting it with a passion and seeking to justify its